orlof/xcb3-ext/readme.md

   - **EXTENDED_BACKGROUND_COLOR_MODE**:
     - **Description**: This mode extends the standard character mode by offering additional background colors.
 While the foreground remains singular per character, there are now four possible background colors to choose from.

+  - **INVALID_MODE**:
+    - **Description**: ScreenOn and ScreenOff routines switch the DEN-bit ($d011 bit #4 Display ENable-bit) that is updated only once per frame.
+To turn screen off in mid-frame you can use illegal graphics mode.
+Technically INVALID_MODE sets the bitmap mode and the extended color mode on simultaneously.
+This is not a valid graphics mode in VIC and it will draw the whole background area black.

 **Usage:**
 ```basic
 SetGraphicsMode(STANDARD_BITMAP_MODE)  ' This will set the graphics mode to STANDARD_BITMAP_MODE